 Fifty Shades of Caution

-Recently my wife, Merry, asked, “I’ve been hearing about this new book, Fifty Shades of Grey.
-I wonder if that would be good to read?”
+A few years ago my wife, Merry asked, "I've been hearing about this new book, Fifty Shades of Grey.
+I wonder if that would be good to read?"

 "I don't think so."

-It was an easy decision for Merry, but apparently there are many Christian women today who are hearing about this book and are wondering, “Should I read Fifty Shades of Grey?”
-Many women love stories about romance, and here’s a book that has become a national sensation—the book and its two sequels rank 1-3 at the top of the New York Times paperback bestseller list.
-So many women are talking about the book that others want to become part of the conversation.
+It was an easy decision for Merry, but there were many other Christian women hearing about the book and wondering, “Should I read Fifty Shades of Grey?”
+Many women love stories about romance, and this book had become a national sensation—the book and its two sequels ranked 1-3 at the top of the New York Times paperback bestseller list.
+So many women were talking about the book that others want to become part of the conversation.

 The right place for sexual desire

 Some people will say it’s unfair to criticize a book I haven’t read.
-Often I agree with that sentiment, but not when it comes to erotica or pornography.
+Usually I agree with that argument, but not when it comes to erotica or pornography.
 Here are a few points to consider:

 1. Erotic photos, videos, and books are all designed with one thing in mind—to stimulate sexual desire.
 From a biblical standpoint, sexual desire is good as long as it’s in the right context.
 But I think it’s safe to say that the creators of erotica and pornography are not very concerned about whether they help couples build stronger marriages.
 Instead, using these media invites men and women to fantasize about sexual relationships outside of marriage.
 That’s a dangerous path to walk.
 It leads to unhealthy comparisons with your spouse and a host of other problems.
 If the sexual relationship in a marriage is weak, reading erotica or viewing porn is not a good way to add some sparks.